51Degrees/documentation/src/info/testedversions.md

 @endsnippet
 @startsnippet{sitecore}

-Details to follow
+Details to follow.

 @endsnippet
 @startsnippet{rust}

-Not tested but available to try [here](https://crates.io/crates/fiftyonedegrees).
+Not tested by 51Degrees but available to try [here](https://crates.io/crates/fiftyonedegrees).

 @endsnippet
 @endsnippets